simplifiedcourses/simplifiedcourses.github.io/_posts/2023-01-28-observable-state-in-angular-ui-components.md

 description: "We will dive deep into Observable state in Angular Ui components that we can use as input state and local component state."

 ---
+**Update:**
+We have created an open-source npm package called [ngx-signal-state](https://github.com/simplifiedcourses/ngx-signal-state){:target="_blank"} that can you can use in all your Angular projects.

 What is state management?
 This is a very popular discussion topic in most teams.
 What is state?
 When do we manage it?
 What state do we need to manage?
 What is managing state?